mabogunje/yorudi/README.md

 #### 1. Simplified Yoruba

 This is simply the word in the standard roman alphabet.

 + It should be recorded as it is spoken in the Oyo dialect for consistency
 + Neither tone nor decomposition should be indicated e.g ati, jeun, loke, sugbon

 #### 2. Yoruba Decomposition

 Here the word must be fully specified to include the following properties

 + Tone marks
 + Component words (making sure to identify the root)
 + Linguistic properties i.e  Assimilation and Elision

 #### 3. Glossary

 The glossary is a list of synonymous words and phrases in the target language

 + Each synonym must be separated by a forward slash
 + Each glossary entry may optionally feature short annotations in parentheses
 + For readability, each slash in the glossary should be two (2) spaces away from the last entry

 #### 4. Attribute List

 The attribute list may be used to indicate special properties such as indexes into other Yòrúdí language dictionaries.
 In most cases a contributor need not concern themselves with these.

 + The attribute list must be denoted by angle brackets of the form < attrib. list >
 + Each attribute consist of a key-value pair separated by a colon and must be separated by a vertical bar
 + For readability, there should always be a space between vertical-bars and attributes as well as the colon and value in the key value pair (as in the previous example)

 ## ADDITIONAL NOTES

 Writing some Yoruba characters requires that your keyboard is configured for writing accented and underdotted letters.
 The way to do this varies by operating system.

-### Mac Configuration:
+### Mac Configuration

 1. Go to System Preferences -> Keyboard -> Input Sources
 2. Check the US Extended and US International Keyboards

 Accenting a letter is best done with the US International Keyboard.

 * Acute accents are added by pressing ['] then the letter
 * Grave accents are added by pressing [`] then the letter